Other than Shakespeare, who wrote the most renaissance plays?

 Most famous of the English Renaissance playwrights was William Shakespeare.
 Unlike Jonson and Marlowe, Shakespeare wrote extensively in all genres, from bawdy comedies like Love’s Labors Lost to epic tragedies such as Hamlet and Macbeth.
 Some experts believe Shakespeare began his career by emulating Marlowe’s lyrical style, but soon developed his own.
 Shakespeare is also credited with popularizing new genres of plays, including the tragicomedy or romance.

 Prior to the Renaissance, theater in England had a precarious place.
 Depending on the religious and political views of the current monarch, plays were occasionally banned altogether.
 Most plays were either re-enactments of religious events performed for church festivals, or morality plays meant to impart a clear message from the church or monarchy to the audience.
 Traveling theater companies, particularly in the style of the Italian Commedia dell’arte, instilled a love of more complex plays in the English citizens.
-With the patronage of the theater-loving Queen Elizabeth, the Renaissance playwrights were given mostly free reign over subject matter and language.
+With the patronage of the theater-loving Queen Elizabeth, the Renaissance playwrights were given mostly free rein over subject matter and language.

 The works of the Renaissance playwrights were revolutionary in their choice of subject matter, use of poetic language, and incredible popularity.
 Many scholars consider the works of Marlowe, Jonson and Shakespeare to be the greatest in theater history.
 Productions of their plays have remained popular since the 16th century, and continue to constitute a large portion of live theater repertoire.